olneykimberly/Intro_scRNAseq/03_cellranger/README.md

   ```
 - 10X Genomics will email you and ask if you want a sitecheck review.
 ## 3. Filter gtf and index genome
+- Make sure you have the annotation file and reference genome already downloaded.
+If you don't, go back to the 02_getData folder.
 - Your fasta and gtf files must be compatible with STAR (Ensembl's are compatible).
 Cellranger uses STAR to index the genome.
 - Filter the gtf file and index the genome.
 - Index our hard masked chrY reference genome.